Table of Contents

 One of the things you need to know before traveling to Portugal is that you’ll need to rent a car, at least partially.
 It’s possible to reach most of these places using public transportation, but with a car, it’s much faster and much more comfortable.

-We believe that 10 days is the minimum time you need to get to know Portugal.
+We believe that 10 days is the minimum time you need to get to know and see some of the most beautiful places in Portugal.
 Yet, you need to understand that these 10 days in Portugal will only scratch the surface of all the things you can do in Portugal (and we are excluding Madeira and Azores Archipelagos).

 So, without further delays, let’s explore continental Portugal in 10 days!